 - Provide a free resource to help teachers prepare for the Praxis exam and then take concepts to the classroom

 In addition to working with CSTA to solve for the teacher professional development needs around computer science, Pluralsight One recognizes the power of a national educator community.
 Together, we are working on improving equality of opportunity and inclusion in CS for students across the nation.
 We are committed to funding ingenious solutions that teachers have developed, which have proven to increase diversity and inclusion in CS.
 The intention is to amplify and replicate these models by sharing their innovations with teachers across CSTA's national community, which is why we’ve partnered with Microsoft and CSTA to launch the first national Equity Fellowship.

 Pluralsight One has created a free, curated course offering for CSTA+ members.
 It provides established CS teachers and those new to the field with a professional development resource

 This offering was designed in partnership with CSTA to:

-Curated by expert technologists and mapped to the Praxis exam and national computer science standards, the library contains 33 courses with over 100 hours of content.
+Curated by expert technologists and mapped to the Praxis exam and national computer science standards, the free library contains over 100 hours of content.
 It covers everything from how to jumpstart a career in IT to UX design and front end development to Java and Python.